mui/material-ui/docs/pages/blog/migration-update.md

 One of them is the dark mode flashing issue that has been requested for a long time.

 More importantly, this feature is opt-in if you are using Material UI v5!
-You can check out the progress on this effort [here](https://github.com/mui/material-ui/issues/32049).
+You can check out the progress on this effort [with the issue #32049](https://github.com/mui/material-ui/issues/32049).

 ## Upgrade now